 Other themed dining opportunities include: Sci-Fi Dine-In Theater Restaurant, Mama Melrose’s Ristorante Italiano, Backlot Express, ABC Commissary and Hollywood & Vine.

-Disney’s Hollywood Studios is also home to annual weekend festivals that pay tribute to sports celebrities and the biggest film saga of all time.
-ESPN The Weekend and Star Wars Weekends are included with regular theme park admission.
+Disney’s Hollywood Studios is also home to an annual weekend festival that pays tribute to the biggest film saga of all time - Star Wars Weekends – which is included with regular theme park admission.